Onion: Pests and diseases

-Onions suffer from a number of plant disorders.
+Onions suffer from several pests and diseases.
 The most serious for the home gardener are likely to be the onion fly, stem and bulb eelworm, white rot, and neck rot.
 Diseases affecting the foliage include rust and smut, downy mildew, and white tip disease.
 The bulbs may be affected by splitting, white rot, and neck rot.
 Shanking is a condition in which the central leaves turn yellow and the inner part of the bulb collapses into an unpleasant-smelling slime.
 Most of these disorders are best treated by removing and burning affected plants.
 The larvae of the onion leaf miner or leek moth (Acrolepiopsis assectella) sometimes attack the foliage and may burrow down into the bulb.

 The onion fly (Delia antiqua) lays eggs on the leaves and stems and on the ground close to onion, shallot, leek, and garlic plants.
 The fly is attracted to the crop by the smell of damaged tissue and is liable to occur after thinning.
 Plants grown from sets are less prone to attack.
 The larvae tunnel into the bulbs and the foliage wilts and turns yellow.
 The bulbs are disfigured and rot, especially in wet weather.
 Control measures may include crop rotation, the use of seed dressings, early sowing or planting, and the removal of infested plants.

 The onion eelworm (Ditylenchus dipsaci), a tiny parasitic soil-living nematode, causes swollen, distorted foliage.
 Young plants are killed and older ones produce soft bulbs.
 No cure is known and affected plants should be uprooted and burned.
 The site should not be used for growing onions again for several years and should also be avoided for growing carrots, parsnips, and beans, which are also susceptible to the eelworm.